jgagne/typography-2-fa-17/03-handheld-friendly.md

 ## Brief

-Design a small notebook, pocket to reporter size, filled with plain, ruled, graph, grid, dot, or any other format of paper wrapped in a rugged functional cover, and a companion webpage to showcase, promo, and even buy — based on a typographical theme or use case.
+Design a small notebook, pocket to reporter size, filled with plain, ruled, graph, grid, dot, or any other format of paper wrapped in a rugged functional cover, and a promotional companion website — all based on a typographical theme or use case.

 ## Readings & Resources